-In Articles, Clearbrook Treatment Centers Pennsylvania
+Alcoholics | Clearbrook Treatment Centers

-Other Warning Signs of Relapse
+Signs of Relapse To Look Out For

 You Begin Romanticizing About Using

 Sometimes we can sit around and remember the “good old times” when we were using.
-When you find yourself in this spot remind yourself of the consequences that occurred after the good times were over.
+When you find yourself in this spot, remind yourself of the consequences that occurred after the good times were over.

-You Act Selfish or Moody
+You Act Selfish, or Moody

 By learning to overcome the natural tendency to be selfish, you will be on your journey to a happier, sober life.
 If you begin to revert to these behaviors after you’ve made progress, you need to be careful about relapsing.